 I'm an Associate Professor in the Department of Philosophy at the University of Massachusetts Lowell.

 My academic work focuses primarily on issues in analytic feminism, liberal social and political philosophy, oppression studies, Kantian ethics, and the philosophy of sex and love.

-My public philosophy has appeared in venues such as the New York Times, the Boston Globe, and Aeon magazine.
+My public philosophy has appeared in venues such as the New York Times, the Boston Globe, Aeon magazine, and IAI News.

 I grew up in small-town Saskatchewan, Canada and was a first-generation college student.
 I now split my time between Boston and San Francisco with my sweet cat Dinah and even sweeter daughter Becca.